daneden/daneden.me/_posts/2014-06-28-design-elitism.markdown

 This may all start to sound like jealousy and petty affairs, and it may well be—but in a world where money is no object, there seems to be an awful lot of it going to undeserving causes.
 Amongst the myriad of issues facing the technology industry—sexism, racism, and general exclusivity & elitism—design, as it is known to the investors, has become an integral part of the reality distortion field making technology such a volatile and inaccessible industry.

 But when the tech bubble bursts—and it will—the investors and design elitists will be picking up the leftovers.
-Meanwhile, the designer looks up from her desk, peers through the window, and returns to the problems she so dearly loves solving.
+Meanwhile, the designer looks up from her desk, peers through the window, and returns to the problems she so dearly loves to solve.

 [^1]: You lucky git.
 [^2]: Based on [2010 mortality rates](http://www.ons.gov.uk/ons/rel/mortality-ageing/mortality-in-england-and-wales/average-life-span/rpt-average-life-span.html) and [The Human Footprint](http://www.snagfilms.com/films/title/human_footprint).